Stick bomb: History

 Simple stick bombs made out of four, five, or six sticks have been known to schoolchildren for ages.
 They were often known as "Chinese stick puzzles", which indicates a possible origin for the devices.
-Tarnai (1989) describes several designs, including those with indefinite size which he credits to Ruina.
+Tibor Tarnai describes in 1989 several designs, including those with indefinite size which he credits to Andy Ruina of Cornell University.
 Ruina claims to have invented the "infinite popsicle-stick bomb" in 1971.
 In the early 1980s, Tim Fort, known professionally as the Kinetic King, independently invented the multi-celled stick bomb.
 He also invented all of the stick-bomb weaves currently used including the ortho weave, the diamond weave, and the slant weave; using tongue depressors instead of Popsicle sticks is also credited as one of his innovations.
 In early 2011, he debuted the cobra weave, the most popular weave, during the Minneapolis audition episode of America's Got Talent.
 Fort developed methods for making three-dimensional stick bombs as well.